cschweingruber/docker-sogo/README.md

 There are different flavors of this Docker image, added as tags.
 To checkout a specific flavor, use `cschweingruber/sogo:[tag]` as image name.
 By default, `latest` wil be used.

+  - 5: newest SOGo releases
-  - 4: newest SOGo release
+  - 4: obsolete SOGo release
   - 3: superseeded SOGo release
   - 2: old SOGo release
-  - withoutapache(2¦3¦4): no apache-daemon (sogo port 20000 exposed)
+  - withoutapache(2¦3¦5): no apache-daemon (sogo port 20000 exposed)

 ## Setup